statechannels/go-nitro/.adr/0014-update-event-emission.md

 We want to enhance the our go-nitro RPC client and server with the ability to receive notifications whenever a channel is updated.
 This allows us to design a UI that can easily update when a channel changes.

-Previously in [ADR 00012](./0012-event-emission.md) we decided to `close` channels to notify that objectives have been completed.
-While this approach work well for one-off events (that contain no information) with multiple subscribers.
-We need another approach that lets us broadcast updates to multiple consumers.
+Previously in [ADR 0012](./0012-event-emission.md) we decided to `close` channels to notify consumers that an objective have been completed.
+Using `close` allowed us to broadcast a signal to multiple consumers at once.
+While this works well for the objective completed event, it does not work for channel updates.
+This is because:

+1. `close` doesn't allow us to pass any information (like channel data)
+2. `close` can only be used once as a signal on a channel.

+To support channel updates we need another approach that let's us dispatch channel updates to multiple consumers.

 ## Decision

+We will implement the "Slice of chans" pattern similiar to the one outlined in [ADR 0012](./0012-event-emission.md).

-A client store a slice of event listener `chans` for each channel id.
+The nitro client will store a slice of event listener `chans` for each channel id.
 A consumer can "subscribe" by calling a method which appends a `chan` to that slice and returns it.
-Then, Whenever the client receives a channel update from the engine it iterates on over the slice and sends an update to any event listener `chans`.
+Whenever the client receives a channel update from the engine it iterates on over the slice and sends an update to any event listener `chans`.

 To prevent duplicate notifications being emitted, the client keeps track of the previous emitted channel update.
 A channel update notification is only emitted if the channel has changed from the previous emitted notification.